 - A self-contained composting toilet can be engineered for continuous use.
 One example is a toilet built on a 30-degree slope, where the waste gathers at the top and slowly moves down the hill.
 Every year or so, you can remove the composted remains from the bottom of the collection shoot.

 The main issue with outhouses is that there is too much liquid, which prevents proper composting.
 The simplest way to make a composting toilet is to separate the liquids from the solids.

 Liquids are quite harmless and just need to be diluted with 4 parts water to 1 part urine before being used as a fertilizer.
 Solids are mixed with sawdust or something similar, then composted in a traditional compost pile.

 Here are three simple examples of separating toilets.

-- Separating toilets (affiliate) are specially designed to separate the solids and liquids.
+- Commercial separating toilets are specially designed to separate solids and liquids.
 They have two collection areas which can be emptied on an as-needed basis (once a month to once a week depending on how many people are using it).

 3. Dry toilets

 Dry toilets involve mixing the liquids and solids, then removing any moisture for proper composting.
 This can be done in two ways.